Continuing Education Activity

 Initial assessment of the airway consists of evaluation for mucosal burn injuries such as charred facial and nasal hair and soot or fire debris in the oropharynx or nasopharynx.
 Careful repeated assessment of the appearance of the uvula, tongue, lips, and palate for signs of edema that portends impending airway compromise is vital.

-Some patients not exposed to direct contact of flaming napalm may present with altered mental status from blast effect induced head trauma or from hypoxia, carbon monoxide, or carbon dioxide toxicity.
+Some patients not exposed to direct contact with flaming napalm may present with altered mental status from blast effect induced head trauma or from hypoxia, carbon monoxide, or carbon dioxide toxicity.

 Once initial stabilization of the airway, breathing, and circulation is complete additional evaluation depends on the clinical situation.
 Some patients will require extensive trauma evaluation including CT scanning of the brain, cervical spine, chest, abdomen, and pelvis for internal injuries.
 Altered patients may require an arterial blood gas and co-oximetry for carbon monoxide.
 In more severely ill patients highly elevated serum lactate may suggest cyanide inhalation.